amenra1971/Huey-s-Resume-Challenge/README.md

-The Cloud Resume Challenge is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career as an AWS Cloud Engineer.
+The Cloud Resume Challenge is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career as a Cloud Engineer.
 The Cloud Resume Challenge was a unique, challenging, and relevant project to add to my portfolio, host my resume, and demonstrate a variety of skills employers look for in applicants.
 The challenge not only requires you to build a resume programmatically, using HTML and CSS, but host that resume, integrate a database backend, connect resources serverless, and implement industry best practices through automation and infrastructure as code.
 The Challenge Components includes:
 1. Get Certification